jmanhype/parlant/README.md

 Parlant bridges this gap by making it easy and fast for developers to adjust AI agents' behavior based on feedback from customers and business stakeholders.

 ## Key Features
-- **LLM Provider Agnostic**: Work with any major LLM provider including OpenAI, Gemini, Meta, Anthropic, Together AI, Cerebras, Azure, and AWS Bedrock
+Work with any major LLM provider including OpenAI, Gemini, Meta, Anthropic, Together AI, Cerebras, Azure, and AWS Bedrock

 ### Reliable Behavior Control
 - **Guidelines**: Define clear rules for how your agent should respond in specific situations, like ensuring premium features are only offered to eligible customers